obophenotype/cell-ontology/docs/editing_guidelines.md

 ## Formal definitions
 The formal definition of a class is made up of all the logical axioms about the class (as opposed to the annotation assertion axioms).
 This includes classification assertions, relationship assertions, equivalence assertions, and disjointness assertions.

 > Note: In OWL formalism, both classification and relationship assertions are represented using `SubClassOf` axioms.
-However in this document, we make a strict distinction between a _classification_ (where a class is a subclass of a _named class_), and a _relationship_ (where a class is a subclass of an _anonymous class expression_).
+However, in this document, we make a strict distinction between a _classification_ (where a class is a subclass of a _named class_), and a _relationship_ (where a class is a subclass of an _anonymous class expression_).
 >
 > For example, in the formal definition of CL:0000392 (“crystal cell”):
 >